Skip to main content

 How to Ensure a Successful ESOS Action Plan

 Now that phase 3 has concluded for the Energy Savings Opportunity Scheme (ESOS), businesses need to look to the next ESOS deadline.
-This latest requirement put upon businesses is the creation and submission of an ESOS action plan and annual progress updates which will follow on to their phase 4 submission.
+This latest requirement put upon businesses is the creation and submission of an ESOS action plan and annual progress updates, which will follow on to their phase 4 submission.

 What is an ESOS Action Plan?

 An ESOS action plan is a document that outlines how an ESOS participant plans to improve their energy efficiency and reduce their carbon emissions based on their ESOS audit.
 It specifies the energy-saving measures they’ll take and the expected savings over time.
 These measures should be implemented before the next ESOS assessment.
-The action plan also offers organisations the chance to set energy reduction targets they wish to achieve by the next assessment, however meeting these targets is optional.
+The action plan also offers organisations the chance to set energy reduction targets they wish to achieve by the next assessment, however, meeting these targets is optional.

-- Finding from the Phase 3 audit.
+• Finding from the Phase 3 audit.

-- A summary of the expected savings by purpose (buildings, transport, industrial processes, and other energy use).
+• A summary of the expected savings by purpose (buildings, transport, industrial processes, and other energy use).

 What is an Annual Progress Update?

 The annual progress updates act as reports where organisations publicly disclose what they have accomplished from their action plan for each relevant 12 month period.
-The first report will cover from the 6th December 2024 to 5th December 2025, and the second annual progress report would be from 6th December 2025 to 5th December 2026.
+The first report will cover from the 6th December 2024 to 5th December 2025, and the second annual progress report will be from 6th December 2025 to 5th December 2026.
 Organisations may wish to also include any additional energy reducing actions that were not mentioned in the original action plan they undertook, however this is optional.
 These updates encourage continued commitment to the energy saving measures organisations have outlined in their action plans.

 When is the action plan deadline?